 Because we can no longer see our Sources reports using it.
 Not only that, it appears that you can't post to social media via the new app either.

 Meanwhile, CEO Adam Steinhardt also has a bone to pick with the new Social Reports dashboard.
 Pretty colours and a functional layout are great but they’ve taken away the Volume Report.
-The value of social volume is that we know which messages get traction across platforms, and we know that the more you post, the more clicks you get.
+The value of the social volume is that we know which messages get traction across platforms, and we know that the more you post, the more clicks you get.
 So we're always trying to build on the number of posts we're making each month, but not having a measure ruins the understanding of your velocity.

 Want to learn even more about how to maximise your HubSpot experience?
 Discover more here.